Flags - Etiquette and Information

 If you are in any doubt, the best thing to do is observe other yachts from your country and even ask them for guidance.

 N.B.
-Simultaneously flying all the courtesy flags of the different countries/islands that you intend to visit on your cruise should definitely be avoided because your intentions could easily be misinterpreted and cause offence.
+Simultaneously flying all the courtesy flags of the different countries/islands you intend to visit on your cruise should definitely be avoided because your intentions could easily be misinterpreted and cause offence.

 Quarantine Plain Yellow Flag